Kushal0189/FaceMasque/README.md

 This project is mainly made for detecting a person and classify weather a person is weared the mask or not.

-To use this project simply folloe folloeing steps.
+To use this project simply follow following steps.

 1) Use following command in your working directory through type it in command Prompt. pip install FaceMasque